 “Of course,” Bon said, smiling with one side of his mouth, his eyes shining with supreme confidence.

-“There once was a man, a petty jealous and possessive one, who thought himself capable of committing the perfect crime.
+“There once was a man, a petty jealous and possessive one.
+He thought himself capable of committing the perfect crime.
 He spent months perhaps perfecting it, not realizing that the more impossible things seem, the fewer possibilities there were to explore.
-This man had someone else register the room for him, a nice enough person, and very cooperative once they found out the real reason.”
+This man had someone else register the room for him, a nice enough person.
+They were very cooperative with the investigation once they found out the real reason for the covert registration.”

-“She loved me still,” Bon said “Maybe at some point, I did inquire about renting a suite so we could rekindle, I don’t think that is a crime, is it officers?
-If later on, she went mad and killed herself in that same room, well, that just makes me a victim, don’t you think.”
-Good that one was a guess, pride cometh before the fall, Alexander thought.
+“She loved me still,” Bon said.
+“Maybe at some point, I did inquire about renting a suite so we could rekindle.
+I don’t think that is a crime, is it officers?
+If later on, she went mad and killed herself in that same room, well, that just makes me a victim, don’t you think?”
+Good, that one was a guess—pride cometh before the fall.

-“The man knew it would be hard to gain access to her, so he kept a Trump card, a little cat, knowing it would be the only thing to tempt her to interact with him again.
-He brought a nice bottle of wine, it was probably a little hard to convince her to have one last drink with you, but then again, she did feel safe knowing if she didn’t make a call, her father would come.”
+Alexander smiled back and continued.
+“The man knew it would be hard to gain access to her, so he kept a trump card, a little cat.
+He knew it would be the only thing to tempt her to interact with him again.
+He brought a nice bottle of wine, it was probably a little hard to convince her to have one last drink with you, but then again, she did feel safe knowing that if she didn’t make a call, her father would come.”

-“This is pointless.
-I was at a dinner party when she was shot, right, Dad?”
-Bon said, looking at Harms, who was growing red in the face.
+“This is pointless,” Bon smiled.
+Like I told the fine officers before, I was at a dinner party when she was shot, right, Dad?”
+Bon looked at Harms, who was growing red in the face.
 “Besides, I’m a butcher.
 If I killed her, wouldn’t I just use the tools at my disposal?”

 “Interesting ideas all,” Bon said, “But unprovable, and I have twelve people who can vouch for my presence.”

-“Ahh yes, the alibi, if there is one thing a butcher should know about, it is how the cold affects decomposition.
-A cold body will decay much slower, making time of death seem more recent.
+“Ahh yes, the alibi.”
+Alexander clapped his hands together.
+“If there is one thing a butcher should know about, it is how the cold affects decomposition.
+A cold body will decay much slower, making the time of death seem more recent.
 But ice is messy.
 Dry ice, on the other hand, evaporates into undetectable CO2.
 She was only semi-conscious when you shot her around 1 p.m using a pillow from the bed to muffle the sound and her own finger on the trigger.
-You then surrounded the area with as much dry ice as you could have fit in your cart, some of it must have touched her arm a bit too long and burned her.
-You then pushed the cart outside the room and used the armoire, far too heavy for her to have moved to barricade the door.”
+You then surrounded the area with as much dry ice as you could have fit in your cart.
+Some of it must have touched her arm a bit too long and burned her skin.
+You pushed the mostly empty cart outside the room.
+You then barricaded yourself in the room using the armoire, a suspiciously heavy one at that.
+This was around noon.”

 “Then how could I get out?”
-Bon said, “Can’t exactly fly, and it wouldn’t have been possible to open the window.
+Bon yelled, arm flung to his side, “Can’t exactly fly, and it wouldn’t have been possible to open the window.
 There was a wooden rod preventing it.”

 “The information about the window wasn’t released to the public,” Harms said.